 Baristas often need to talk to customers and their fellow co-workers.
 Developing a positive attitude that is passionate about coffee – all wrapped in the ability to get along with anyone is a valuable asset.

 Being a barista means simply just doing it!
 Apply to your local coffee shop regardless of your experience.
 Some coffee shop managers actually like people to have no experience in pulling espresso shots and provide free barista training.
 Sometimes unlearning bad habits can be harder than starting with a clean slate.

 At each of these points, you can find opportunities to learn, perfect, and share.
 That is the job of a barista.
 By finding ways to improve your skills, you will be already halfway to being an excellent barista!

-For more information on barista training, visit our barista training blog.
+For more information on barista training, visit our free barista training blog.